craftercms/docs/source/site-administrators/engine/engine-saml2-configuration.rst

 Commit the required files
 -------------------------

-You will need to add & commit the keystore and descriptor files manually to the site repository, the location will depend on the configuration used.
+You will need to add & commit the keystore and descriptor files manually to the project repository, the location will depend on the configuration used.
 The following example uses the default locations:

 .. code-block:: bash
   :linenos:
   :caption: Adding the SAML2 files

-  cd <PATH TO SITE REPOSITORY>
+  cd <PATH TO PROJECT REPOSITORY>
   mkdir config/engine/saml2
   cp ~/keystore.jks config/engine/saml2/
   cp ~/idp.xml config/engine/saml2/